 - Bladder Cancer - Landscape & Forecast - Disease Landscape & Forecast

 is a business insights analyst in the oncology team at Decision Resources Group.
 Ms. Mitchell previously worked as an analyst at financial PR firm, Tulchan Communications, where she provided news on the pharmaceutical sector from a commercial perspective.
 Prior to this, Ms. Mitchell was a project assistant within the consulting team at DRG-Abacus where she learnt about HEOR and market access.
 Ms. Mitchell obtained her Masters in Cancer Sciences from the University of Birmingham.
 The degree focused on the expression of immune checkpoints in DLBCL.
 She also holds a B.Sc. in Biomedical Science from the University of Reading.

-His qualifications include an MSc in Public Health with specialization in epidemiology and statistics from King’s College London, and a BSc in Medical Studies from the University of Birmingham.
+His qualifications include an MPH with specialization in Health Policy, Economics and Finance from the Tata Institute of Social Sciences, Mumbai, and a Bachelor’s degree in Dentistry from the Rajasthan University of Health Sciences.